yulizhou/leetcode-exercise/README.md

 [Reference](http://www.cnblogs.com/grandyang/p/4419259.html)
 This is another combination problem.
 The basic thought for the solution is to use recursion to search a tree, which is a different tree in different settings.
 Here we need to use `target-current` as a node and search from the current index and to the right (because we can use repeat numbers).

+## 40. Combination Sum II
+Basically it's the same as problem 40.
+The only difference is to avoid duplication.

 ## 53. Maximum Subarray
 [Reference](https://discuss.leetcode.com/topic/5000/accepted-o-n-solution-in-java)
 Best solution so far is from Jon Bentley's code in 1984.
 The post explains it well.